-Our veterans pilot program is our newest program lasting 4- 6 weeks.
-We will initially offer separate male and female classes.
+Our veterans pilot program is our newest program lasting 4 - 6 weeks.
 Each week, classes will consist of a short briefing followed by interactions with our horses.
 Classes consist of each veteran being partnered with a horse.
 Classes will begin by focusing on equine care, groundwork, horsemanship skills, and bonding/trusting their horse and team members, leading up to the possibility of mounting the horses.
-After the pilot program, we will have open veteran classes and will continue to have female only programs.
 Morning, afternoon, and evening classes are available.

 How can you get involved?

 1. Nominate a veteran or service member to participate in our program

 We would love your help with our veteran or other programs at HRET!
 Please contact us at firstname.lastname@example.org to sign up.
 Volunteering is also very rewarding and therapeutic!

 Help us keep this program at no cost to the veterans we serve!

 4. Spread the word!

 Like us on Facebook: Holistic Riding Equestrian Therapy and tell all your friends